Azure/azure-sdk-for-js/sdk/test-utils/perfstress/GettingStarted.md

 ### Using the testProxy option

-To be able to leverage the powers of playing the back the requests using the test proxy, add the following to your code.
+To be able to leverage the powers of playing back the requests using the test proxy, add the following to your code.

       ```ts
       /// Core V1 SDKs - For services depending on core-http